 Our first unit in Science is Earth and Sun.
 The first investigation in our unit is The Sun.
 Students look at shadows throughout the day.
 They use this information to monitor the position of the Sun as it moves through the sky, and analyze what this information tells us about time and rotation of the earth to produce day and night.

-Monday, Nov.
-11th - A Day (Instrument and Field Trip)
+Monday, March 16th - C Day (Instrument and Gym Shoes)

 Special’s Schedule from 9:00-9:45 everyday

 On D Days we also have Spainsh from 1:55-2:40

 Band and Orchestra are on A and C days Monday thru Thursday from 2:50-3:35